 Inherit org-wide rules with one directive: arai:extends https://....
 Trusted per URL, HTTPS only, cached locally.
 No policy service — just a markdown file upstream.

 Only fires domain-specific rules.
-Principles already in CLAUDE.md stay silent.
+Principles already in your instruction files stay silent.

 Classify rules via Claude, Ollama, or any LLM CLI.
 Or use the built-in sentence transformer.